 The Mevlevi were a distinguished Sufi order in the Ottoman Empire, serving in important official positions and having produced brilliant poets, philosophers and musicians.
 After having outlawed the brotherhood due to the secular revolution in 1923, the Turkish government began allowing the ceremonies to be performed publicly in the 1950s in Konya annually.
 In 1990s, regulation was further eased and in 2005, the Mevlevi Sema Ceremony was awarded ‘Intangible Cultural Heritage’ status by UNESCO.

 photo source: Hodjapasha Photo Gallery

 There are various venues in Istanbul where you can watch the Mevlevi Sema Ceremony such as the Hodjapasha Cultural Center and Galata Mevlevi Museum.
-I recommend checking their websites or calling in advance to confirm schedules and ticket prices.
+I highly recommend Hodjapasha Cultural Center and you can book tickets to the experience here.

 Bear in mind that the ceremony is religious and spiritual, so don’t clap, speak loudly, photograph, stand up, leave your seat or do anything distracting when the ceremony has begun.